 Foundation for Hope and Health in Haiti (FHHH) is a 501(c) (3) non profit charitable foundation headquartered in New York whose aim is to provide access to medical care to underserved areas in Haiti.
-FHHH relies on donations from individuals, civic groups, religious organizations, and corporations to achieve its goals of providing services to the poor.
+The foundation’s primary philanthropic focus is providing healthcare to the poorest and underserved areas of Haiti.
+Our core belief is that healthcare is a human right and as such we collaborate with other organizations and support projects that have positive impacts on the communities we serve.
+FHHH relies on donations from individuals, civic groups, religious organizations, and corporations to achieve its goal of providing services to the poor.

 The January 12 2010 earthquake had a devastating affect on the impoverished nation of Haiti.
 Even prior to the earthquake healthcare statistics were bleak.
-40% of the population has no access to basic healthcare.
-Over half of Haiti’s health services are concentrated in the capital.
-FHHH aim is to correct this paucity by bringing healthcare where ever it is needed.
+47% of the population has no access to basic healthcare.
+Recent data showed that there are about 1400 physicians for a population of over 11 million.

-FHHH’s aim is to extend its support to the community beyond providing healthcare.
-We will offer social and education support where it is needed.
-We will collaborate with local, national, and international organizations to enhance community development and improve the quality of life of those who need so much.
+FHHH extends its support to the community beyond providing healthcare.
+We offer social and education support where it is needed.
+We support local schools and orphanages.
+We distribute free medication, food, clothes, toiletries, and toys.
+We collaborate with local, national, and international organizations to enhance community development and improve the quality of life of those who need so much.